Mapping class groups of Heegaard splittings: Periodic automorphisms

-Given a finite subgroup $G$ of $Mod(M, \Sigma)$ we would like to find an isomorphic subgroup $G'$ of $Aut(M, \Sigma)$ that maps onto $G$ by the inclusion map.
+To prove Theorem~\ref{mainthm1} for a finite subgroup $G$ of $Mod(M, \Sigma)$, we would like to find an isomorphic subgroup $G'$ of $Aut(M, \Sigma)$ that maps onto $G$ by the inclusion map.
 The Nielsen Realization Theorem ~\cite{ker:niels} implies that there is a subgroup $G''$ of $Aut(\Sigma)$ with this property.
-To extend this into the handlebodies, we will find systems of disks that behaves nicely under $G''$.
-Futer~\cite{fu:invol} uses a similar method in his analysis of automorphisms of genus two Heegaard splittings of knot complements.

-Given a collection $L$ of pairwise disjoint, simple closed curves in a surface $\Sigma$, a simple closed curve $\ell$ that is disjoint from $L$ will be called \textit{essential relative to $L$} if $\ell$ does not bound a planar surface in the complement of $L$ with boundary on $L$.
-If $\Sigma$ is the boundary of a handlebody $H$, we will say that an isometry $\phi : \Sigma \rightarrow \Sigma$ extends to an automorphism of $H$ if $\phi$ is the restriction to $\Sigma$ of an automorphism of $H$.

-\begin{Lem} Let $H$ be a handlebody whose boundary $\Sigma = \partial H$ is endowed with a hyperbolic structure.
-Let $L$ be a (possible empty) collection of simple closed geodesics and let $\ell$ be a simple closed geodesic in $\Sigma$ that bounds a disk in $H$ and is essential relative to $L$.
-Assume the length of $\ell$ is minimal over all the simple closed geodesics that bound disks and are essential relative to $L$.
-If $\phi : \Sigma \rightarrow \Sigma$ is an isometry of $\Sigma$ that extends to an automorphism of $H$ and sends $L$ onto itself then $\phi$ sends $\ell$ onto itself or onto a disjoint loop. \end{Lem}
+The Equivariant Disk Lemma in~\cite{meeksyau} states that there is a system of disks in each handlebody that behaves nicely under $G''$, and we will use this system of disks to extend $G''$ into the handlebodies.